DanielRamos84/playwright-learning-project/README.md

 The authentication process is secure and efficient:
 - **API Request:** The user logs in by sending a request to the application's API, using the credentials stored in the `.env` file.
 - **State Management:** The `user.json` file is updated with the authentication token, allowing it to be reused in specific test cases without needing to re-authenticate.

+⚠️ Note: Currently, there is an issue where fs isn't writing the token correctly.
+This leads to test failures in GitHub Actions.
+Initially, tests were hardcoding the token, which led to a misunderstanding that leaving the token null would result in an update.
+Unfortunately, this assumption was incorrect.
+As a temporary solution, tests that rely on this authentication setup are being skipped until the issue is resolved.

 ## 🧩 Test Workflow